Well, today we’re going to come at the world of goal setting from a new angle: the financial angle.

 Like all goals, creating financial goals is a great motivator.
 It pushes you to focus on your priorities and helps you achieve what you really want in life.

-There are two general categories for goals setting: long-term goals and short-term goals.
+There are two general categories for goal setting: long-term goals and short-term goals.

 While it’s great to work toward both simultaneously, don’t take on too much at once.
 If you spread yourself too thin, it will take far too long to reach any of your goals, which in turn, gets mighty discouraging.